• Search

 With all submissions, please include your name and affiliation, and declare any conflicts of interest.
 You are welcome to include contact information, such as an email address or Twitter handle.

 Due to limits on space and editorial capacity, we cannot guarantee publication, either in print or online.
-We recommend pitching your idea to the editors before embarking on writing (please send pitches to geoscientist@geolsoc.org.uk).

 All content accepted for publication will be edited prior to publication.